SnapperGPS/snappergps-pcb-2/README.md

 We recommend a thickness between 0.8 and 1.6 mm for the four-layered board.
 The thinner, the lighter.
 The substrate can be FR-4 and hot air solder leveling (HASL) or electroless nickel immersion gold (ENIG) can be used for the finish.

+You can find an FAQ on prefessional manufacturing in [the discussions forum](https://github.com/orgs/SnapperGPS/discussions/22).

 ## Hand Assembly